telegraphic/ska-sdp-datamodels/docs/src/installation/RASCIL_docker.rst

 Running RASCIL as a cluster
 ---------------------------

-The file docker/docker-compose in the rascil-docker code tree provides a simple way to create a local cluster of a Dask scheduler and a number of workers.
+The file docker-compose in the rascil-docker code tree provides a simple way to create a local cluster of a Dask scheduler and a number of workers.
 First install the rascil-docker code tree::